CSRG-Group/dcs-notes.github.io/cs130/index.md

 ## Welcome to the CS130 revision guide

 ### Complete notes

-Detailed typed notes for CS130 by Yijun can be found [here](./content/INDEX.html), with links to each individual section:
+Detailed typed notes for CS130 by **Yijun Hu** which cover the entire module can be found [here](./content/INDEX.html), with each individual section linked below:

 1. [x] [Sets](./content/INDEX.html#sets)
 2. [x] [Propositional logic](./content/INDEX.html#proplogic)